Dick Tuck: Political career

 In 1966, Tuck ran for the California State Senate.
 He opened his campaign with a press conference at Forest Lawn Cemetery in Glendale, claiming that just because people had died does not mean they do not still have (voting) rights.

 Hearing of Tuck's entry as a candidate, Richard Nixon sent him a congratulatory telegram, including an offer to campaign for him, despite Tuck's being a Democrat.

 Dick Tuck designed his campaign billboards to read, in small print, "Dick", and in much larger lettering, "Tuck".
 The names were printed twice, piggy-backed one above the other.
 On the eve of the election he drove around the area and painted an extra line on the upper "Tuck" on the billboards.
 This converted the T in his name to an F so that passersby would see a profane phrase.
 Tuck said he thought voters would think his opponent had done this and he'd "get the sympathy vote" with this tactic.
 In a field of eight candidates for the Democratic nomination, Tuck finished third with 5,211 votes (almost 10%), losing to future Congressman George E. Danielson.

 As the ballot totals piled against him on election night, the candidate was asked his reaction.
 Referring to his earlier cemetery speech, Tuck quipped, "Just wait till the dead vote comes in."
 When defeat became inevitable, Tuck made the now notorious statement, "The people have spoken, the bastards."

 Tuck was a key adviser in Robert F. Kennedy's 1968 presidential campaign.
 After Kennedy was shot in Los Angeles, he rode in Kennedy's ambulance as the mortally wounded candidate was rushed to the hospital.

-Tuck claimed that the Watergate break-in was an attempt to access information held by Larry O'Brien, chair of the Democratic National Committee about the Hughes-Nixon relationship.

-Tuck was a campaign operative, and claimed he was never malicious in his political pranks.
-Richard Nixon obsessed about Tuck, however, as recorded in his presidential tapes.
-But Nixon also admired Tuck, comparing the dirty tricks committed by his staffer Donald Segretti unfavorably to the intelligence and wit behind some of Tuck's political pranks.
+Richard Nixon obsessed about Tuck, as recorded in his presidential tapes.
+But Nixon also admired Tuck, comparing his own staffers' exploits unfavorably to Tuck's pranks.
 After the Watergate scandal became public, H. R. Haldeman, White House Chief of Staff under Nixon, saw Tuck in the Capitol.
 Haldeman reportedly turned to Tuck and said, "You started all of this."
 Tuck replied, "Yeah, Bob, but you guys ran it into the ground."

 Tuck also served briefly as political editor/adviser to the National Lampoon magazine.